aleciavogel/aritzia-redesign/README.md

 ## My Solution

 After studying ReactJs for the last two weeks of 2016, I thought this task would be a wonderful opportunity for me to apply my knowledge of the framework in order to present a working prototype of my design concept.
 Thus, you're reading this report as a README on Github and not as a PDF exported from Sketch.

+* I completely redesigned the gallery, adding a fading transition every time a new thumbnail is selected.
+* I moved the "Designer's Notes" section so it's now at the top of the page along with the price and product title.
+* Reviews are simulated at the bottom of the product page.
+I couldn't decide on where to position the average product rating (when it was placed near the product's title and price, it made everything appear up there appear too cluttered), so I've left it out for now.
+* A quantity selection was added, similar to the one displayed on the Victoria Secret website.
+* The red alertbox that displays when a size is low or out of stock was replaced by some different copy.
+Within the copy, I've included a link that would open a modal window to enter your e-mail and be notified when a specific size of a product is back in stock.
+* I've combined "Size & Fit" and "Materials & Care" into a single div that is displayed on a different tab than the reviews at the bottom of the page.
+* I've added easing transitions to all hyperlinks on the page (including the header and footer).
+* The fixed header that appears when you scroll down has not been implemented, mostly due to constraints on time.
+Same with share buttons and "What she's wearing".
+* **Finally, my favourite feature:** If you keep refreshing the page, there's a chance that an alert at the top of the screen will appear, giving you a time-sensitive coupon for free shipping and 10% off of your total purchase (including sale and clearance).